-Specifying a very bright source will induce a change in gain settings.
-Check the applicable flux limits in the HSpot Observers Manual.
+Specifying a very bright source will induce a change in gain settings, above a flux threshold to increase the dynamic range and the expense of sensitivity.
+Check the applicable flux limits in the PACS Observers' Manual.

 11.3.2.
 Observing Mode Settings